Who We Are

 We are currently working to improve literacy rates in the Denver metro area for children birth through third grade.
 Learn more about our literacy efforts

 The JLD is an organization where women Give back to their community, Grow professionally and as leaders, and Get Connected to other women.

 We provide leadership (and overall) training for women.
 For instance, a woman who is an engineer by day can volunteer in PR/Marketing, broadening her skill set.
 This is a vital part of our mission.
+Why join?
+Watch a short video to find out why you should join!
 Learn more about becoming a member

 The JLD has a proud history of public policy and advocacy.
 In 1987, the JLD was the first League in the United States to hire a government affairs specialist.
 Learn more